CDCgov/covid19-forecast-hub/model-output/README.md

 -   `team` is the team name and
 -   `model` is the name of your model.

-Both team and model should be less than 21 characters and not include hyphens or other special characters, with the exception of "\_".
+Both team and model should be less than 15 characters and not include hyphens or other special characters, with the exception of "\_".

 The combination of `team` and `model` should be unique from any other model in the project.

 ### Metadata

-The metadata file will be saved within the model-metadata directory in the Hub's GitHub repository.
+The metadata file will be saved within the model-metdata directory in the Hub's GitHub repository.
 It should be a YAML file with base name `{team}-{model}`, and extension `.yml` or `.yaml`, e.g.

     exampleteam-examplemodel.yml
     otherteam-othermodel.yaml

 Details on the content and formatting of metadata files are provided in the [model-metadata README](https://github.com/hubverse-org/hubTemplate/blob/master/model-metadata/README.md).

 ### Forecasts